Goldschmidt, Cards erupt in 11th, beat Brews, 4th win in row - WHIZ News

 Brewers: RHP Corbin Burnes will get activated from the injured list in time to start the final game of this series Thursday.
 Burnes has a 1.53 ERA with 49 strikeouts and no walks through 29 1/3 innings this season.

 LHP Brent Suter was reinstated from the bereavement list Tuesday.
-Manager Craig Counsell said RHP Eric Lindblom (knee) will probably be activated later this week and that C Omar Narváez (hamstring) should get activated at some point during this six-game homestand.
+Counsell said RHP Eric Lindblom (knee) will probably be activated later this week and C Omar Narváez (hamstring) should get activated at some point during this six-game homestand.

+Pitching coach Chris Hook was unavailable Tuesday.
+Counsell said Hook was dealing with a family issue.
+Bullpen coach Steve Karsay filled in for Hook.

 UP NEXT

-John Gant (2-3, 2.15) starts for the Cardinals and Brandon Woodruff (2-1, 1.73) pitches for the Brewers in a matchup of right-handers as this three-game series continues Wednesday.
+John Gant (2-3, 2.15) starts for the Cardinals and Brandon Woodruff (2-1, 1.73) pitches for the Brewers as this three-game series continues Wednesday.

 Follow Steve Megargee at https://twitter.com/stevemegargee